rithvikp/autocomp/README.md

 # Autocomp

-This repository contains implementations of various state machine replication protocols in both Scala and Dedalus.
+This repository contains the implementations of various state machine replication protocols in both Scala and Dedalus.
 It was initially forked from [frankenpaxos](https://github.com/mwhittaker/frankenpaxos) by Michael Whittaker.

 Core scala code is in the [`shared`](shared/) directory, core rust code is in the [`rust`](rust/) directory, JVM-specific code is in the
 [`jvm/`](jvm/) directory, and Javascript-specific code is in the [`js/`](js/) directory.

-For the benchmark scripts used in our VLDB '24 submission, as well as the technical report, please look at [`benchmarks/vldb24/README.md`](benchmarks/vldb24/README.md).
+For the benchmark scripts used in our VLDB '24 submission, as well as the [`technical report`](https://github.com/rithvikp/autocomp/blob/master/benchmarks/vldb24/Automatic_Compartmentalization_tr.pdf), please look at [`benchmarks/vldb24/README.md`](benchmarks/vldb24/README.md).
 To view the implementations of the protocols in this submission, refer to the next section.

 ## Protocols
 Note that all the Dedalus protocols still use Scala clients.